Gilroy the cat made his pet human worry enough to write a letter to The Mercury News recently when he suddenly changed his favorite nap spot.

 Just like other animals, cats do tend to claim a certain territory as theirs.

-For cats, scent is what they use in order to mark their territory as theirs.
+For cats, the scent is what they use in order to mark their territory as theirs.
 Staying in a particular spot for long hours enables them to leave their own scent behind this marking that place as their own.

 Marking their territory means much more than showing who’s the boss though.
 Cats mark their territory in order to feel more secure about their surroundings.
 This brings us to issues of …